 Liquidity risk is defined as the uncertainty around the ability of the firm to meet debt obligations without incurring unacceptably large losses.
 Examples of such risk include the possible inability to meet current and future cash flow/collateral needs, both expected and unexpected.
 In such cases, the firm may be required to raise funds at less than favorable rates or be unable to raise sufficient funds for settlement.

-(2) Fundamental Principles for Market and Liquidity Risk Management

-SMBC Group is working to further enhance the effectiveness of its quantitative management of market and liquidity risks across the entire Group by setting allowable risk limits; ensuring the transparency of the risk management process; and clearly separating front-office, middle-office, and back-office operations to establish a highly efficient system of mutual checks and balances.
+(2) Fundamental Principles for Market and Liquidity Risk Management transparency of the risk management process; and clearly separating front-office, middle-office, and back-office operations to establish a highly efficient system of mutual checks and balances.